Zerubbabel: 1st Esdras

-1 Esdras 3–4 tells the story of a speech-writing competition between three bodyguards of Darius I known as the Tale of the Three Guardsmen, in which the winner would receive honor and riches from the King.
+1 Esdras 3–4 tells the story of a speech-writing competition between three bodyguards of Darius I known as the Tale of the Three Guardsmen or the Darius contest, in which the winner would receive honor and riches from the King.
+In turn, the three guardsmen nominate wine, the king, and women and truth, as "the strongest".
+Zerubbabel's statement, that women and truth are the strongest, proves to be the one which Darius prefers.
 Scholars have long debated the source of the competition and the Praise of Truth.
-Cook says that the competition story could be either "a secondary insertion or part of the original compilation.
-The argument for wine conflicts with Proverbs xxiii.29–35 and Sirach.xxxi.25–30.
-Cook mentions other views of the Praise of Truth: "may be a specimen of Palestinian wisdom (Zunz),and although Volz (1493) thinks it shows contact with Alexandrian religious philosophy, Torrey (46 seq.) fails to find anything 'hellenistic' or suggestive of the influence of Greek literature or philosophy".
+Cook says that the competition story could be either "a secondary insertion or part of the original compilation".
+The argument for wine conflicts with Proverbs 23:29–35 and Sirach 31:.25–30.
+Cook mentions other views of the Praise of Truth: "may be a specimen of Palestinian wisdom (Zunz), and although Volz (1493) thinks it shows contact with Alexandrian religious philosophy, Torrey (46 seq.) fails to find anything 'hellenistic' or suggestive of the influence of Greek literature or philosophy".

 Torrey (1910) disagrees with German critics: "But if any student of the Greek Bible will look closely at the idiom of these two chapters, he will find it precisely the same which elsewhere results from a close rendering of a Hebrew or Aramaic original. … All those who are familiar with Semitic modes of thought and literary forms will recognize here a characteristic Semitic product".
 Dancy (2001) supports Torrey: "And the praise of truth is clearly an insertion (4.34–41).
 It differs totally from the other three in being not a courtly speech but a lofty hymn.
 In particular, Egyption Ma'at and Persian Arsha were deities of order, representing both truth and (as here) justice.
 The hymn is unlikely to be Jewish in origin, otherwise the praise would have been of Wisdom, but its elevated tone clearly appealed to the Jewish editor."